Afghan peace talks should rotate among countries, envoy says amid stall | Law-Order

 Afghan peace talks should rotate among countries, envoy says amid stall

-Ambassador Javid Ahmad told Reuters peace talks should not be held in one fixed location, but rotate among venues in Europe, Asia, the Middle East or Afghanistan itself.
-The Taliban, which opened an office in Qatar in 2013, was too "comfortable" there, he said.
-"We want the Taliban to get out of their comfort zone."
+Ambassador Javid Ahmad said peace talks should not be held in one fixed location, but rotate among venues in Europe, Asia, the Middle East or Afghanistan itself.
+He later told Reuters his comments reflected his personal view and not that of the Afghan government.
+The Taliban, which opened an office in Qatar in 2013, were too "comfortable" there, he said.
+"We want the Taliban to get out of their comfort zone.”

 Ahmad said Afghanistan's "participatory government" had "the capacity to absorb the Taliban and ex-combatants" but that the only way to achieve a transition of power was through elections.
 The Taliban have said they are committed to the peace negotiations.